kubernetes-sigs/cli-experimental/site/content/en/installation/kustomize/binaries.md

   Install Kustomize by downloading precompiled binaries.
 ---

-Binaries at various versions for linux, MacOs and Windows are published on the [releases page].
+Binaries at various versions for linux and MacOs are published on the [releases page].

-The following [script] detects your OS and downloads the appropriate kustomize binary to your current working directory.
+The following [script] for linux or MacOs detects your OS and downloads the appropriate kustomize binary to your current working directory.

 ```bash